DialloMamadouO/Testnet-blockchain/README.md

 This step enables the nodes to be used to beging mining blocks.

-Let's now start minind by running the nodes in seperate terminal windows with the commands:
+Let's now start mining by running the nodes in seperate terminal windows with the commands:

 -start node1